jun1orcarvalh0/football-match-manager/README.md

 ## Description

-This is a project for an informative website about football matches and rankings, developed by [Júnior Carvalho](https://www.linkedin.com/in/juniorcarvalh0/) following the SOLID and TDD principles.
+This is a project for an informative website about football matches and rankings, developed by [Júnior Carvalho](https://www.linkedin.com/in/juniorcarvalh0/) following the SOLID and TDD principles using Object Oriented Programming.
 The objective is to provide a complete and integrated application, consuming a database and offering a REST API to be consumed by the front-end.

 ---